Symbiota/Symbiota-Documentation/versioned_docs/version-3.3/4-Editor_Guide/7-Editing_Searching_Records/1-symbiota_data_fields.md

 ### Institution Code (override)

 The acronym of the institution that stewards this occurrence.
-Only enter a value if the institution is different than what was entered when the metadata for the institution was added to the portal.<br></br>
+Only enter a value if it differs from what is entered in the collection's metadata in the portal.<br></br>
 **Examples:** `NMNH` `FLMNH`<br></br>
 See Darwin Core's [institutionCode](https://dwc.tdwg.org/terms/#dwc:institutionCode)

 ### Collection Code (override)

 The acronym of the collection that stewards this occurrence.
-Only enter a value if the collection is different than what was entered when the metadata for the collection was added to the portal.<br></br>
+Only enter a value if it differs from what is entered in the collection's metadata in the portal.<br></br>
 **Examples:** `Herps` `F`<br></br>
 See Darwin Core's [collectionCode](https://dwc.tdwg.org/terms/#dwc:collectionCode)

 ### Owner Code (override)

 The name (or acronym) in use by the institution having ownership of the object(s) or information referred to in the record.
-Only enter a value if the collection is different than what was entered when the metadata for the collection was added to the portal.<br></br>
+Only enter a value if it differs from what is entered in the collection's metadata in the portal.<br></br>
-**Examples:** `NPS` `NMNH`<br></br>
+**Examples:** `NPS` `BLM` `NMNH`<br></br>
 See Darwin Core's [ownerInstitutionCode](https://dwc.tdwg.org/terms/#dwc:ownerInstitutionCode)

 ### Basis of Record

 The type of record the specimen is classified as.
-For physical collections, this field defaults to "PreservedSpecimen" (aka physical specimen), and for observation projects, the default is "HumanObservation"<br></br>
+For collections of physically preserved specimens, this field defaults to `PreservedSpecimen` or `FossilSpecimen` depending on how your collection is configured; for observation projects, the default is `HumanObservation`.<br></br>
 **Examples:** `PreservedSpecimen` `LivingSpecimen` `HumanObservation` `MaterialCitation` `FossilSpecimen`<br></br>
 See Darwin Core's [basisOfRecord](https://dwc.tdwg.org/terms/#dwc:basisOfRecord)